Thanks to you National Lottery players

 The National Museum of the Royal Navy and Hampshire County Council have joined together to develop an exciting project to conserve, restore and interpret HMS M.33.

 As part of The National Lottery Heritage Fund week we are celebrating the support they have given us to make the ship accessible to everyone.

 Hear My Story

 The National Museum of the Royal Navy’s ‘Hear My Story’ at Portsmouth Historic Dockyard opened in 2014 and tells the untold stories from the ordinary men and women, who worked onboard our fleet of ships over 100 years of naval history.

-A £3.4 million grant from the Heritage Lottery Fund was given to the Alliance Conservation Project to save HMS Alliance, the last surviving British A-Class Second World War era submarine in Europe and a memorial to 5,300 submariners who have given their lives in service.
+A £3.4 million grant from the National Lottery Heritage Fund was given to the Alliance Conservation Project to save HMS Alliance, the last surviving British A-Class Second World War era submarine in Europe and a memorial to 5,300 submariners who have given their lives in service.

-In 2013 an endowment fund for HMS Victory was supported by a £5m award as part of the Catalyst Endowment Initiative - a joint programme between the Department for Culture, Media and Sport, Arts Council England and the Heritage Lottery Fund.
+In 2013 an endowment fund for HMS Victory was supported by a £5m award as part of the Catalyst Endowment Initiative - a joint programme between the Department for Culture, Media and Sport, Arts Council England and the National Lottery Heritage Fund.

-- Portsmouth Historic Dockyard has the right to refuse entry in the unlikely event of venue reaching capacity, as well as unforeseen circumstances.
+The National Museum of the Royal Navy has the right to refuse entry in the unlikely event of the venue reaching capacity, as well as other circumstances outside of its control.

-- Tickets will be given at the till in Portsmouth Historic Dockyard visitor centre when visitors arrive with their National Lottery tickets.
+Tickets will be given at the point of entry at any National Museum site when visitors arrive with their National Lottery tickets.